INFP procrastination

 People tend to procrastinate tasks that are boring and tedious.
 If you’re a highly creative INFP like me, anything that seems like a left brain activity can seem daunting.

 Taxes, budgets, business planning—these are all things I love to put off.
 Talk to my accountant and he’ll agree.
+Even with Taxcaster, detailed spreadsheets, and the abundance of other helpful resources, the thought of filing taxes will never conjure any further willpower from yours truly.

 That’s why I try to make anything I don’t want to do as enjoyable as possible.
 For example, I have a weekly money date during which I listen to an audio from a money mentor, set money goals, and look at my finances.
 I try to keep it simple and casual, so I don’t build it up to be this big scary thing.